MuhammadAbdullah83u09485107/CS30MajorProject/proposal.md

 # Major project proposal

 ## Description
-Wave defense game, you recruit troops to combat hordes of enemies that come at you in waves becoming progressively more difficult.
+Angry Birds game, use slingshot to kill pigs with varying levels of difficulty.

 ## Needs to have
-- Money collected from enemies to buy troops
-- multiple troop types with different attacks
+- obstacles that get in the way of the shot and move if hit
+- dotted line showing
-  - sword troop
+- gravity
+- pigs dying when hit with enough force
+- functioning slingshot that can control power
-  - archer
+- multiple levels
-  - healer
+- high score

 ## Nice to have
+- way to upgrade birds
+- more powerful pigs
+- birds which provide different powerups
-- 10+ waves
+- TNT
+- different kinds of obstacles
-- endless mode
+- sound effects
-- multiple boss monsters